Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Towards noise problem adaptive SGD

-Finally, observe that the third term depends on $O \left( \exp(\nu) [\ln(v)]_{+} \right)$ meaning that if we misestimate the smoothness constant by a multiplicative factor of $\nu$, it can slow down the convergence rate by a factor exponential in $\nu$.
-In the next section, we justify this dependence by proving a corresponding lower-bound.
+\red{Furthermore, observe that the second term depends on $\tilde{O} \left(\max\{\nu^2,1\}\right)$ meaning that if we misestimate the smoothness constant by a multiplicative factor of $\nu > 1$, it can slow down the convergence rate by an $O(\nu^2)$ factor.} Finally, our theorem implies that even in the deterministic setting, misestimating $\Lmax$ can slowdown the convergence rate to $O\left(\frac{\nu^2}{T}\right)$ instead of the usual linear rate of convergence.
+The third term can thus be viewed as the \emph{price of misestimation} of the unknown smoothness constant.
+Unlike~\cref{thm:sc-unknown-correlated} where this price was convergence to a neighbourhood, here, the price of misestimation is slower convergence to the minimizer.

+\citet{moulines2011non} also considered the effect of misspecifying $L$ but in conjunction with polynomially decreasing step-sizes. \red{Specifically, they proved that using a step-size of $\frac{\nu}{L} \, \frac{1}{T^{\theta}}$ results in the following bounds that depend on $\gamma$ and $\nu$~\citep[Theorem 1]{moulines2011non}.
+Below, we show their bounds for three common choices of $\theta = \{0, 1/2, 1\}$ and emphasize the effect of $\nu$.

+Observe that for each regime, the convergence rate depends on $\exp(\nu)$. } In contrast, the convergence rate in~\cref{thm:sc-unknown-decorrelated} depends on $O(\nu^2)$.
+This robustness towards misspecification can be viewed as an additional advantage of using exponentially decreasing step-sizes. \red{In the next section, we justify the dependence on $[\ln(\nu)]_{+}$ in~\cref{thm:sc-unknown-decorrelated} by proving a corresponding lower-bound.
+It is unclear whether the $\nu^2$ dependence in~\cref{thm:sc-unknown-decorrelated} is tight, and we leave verifying this for future work.}